-To me, it was an impressive feat on how local officials have been pushing their tourism promotion efforts in order to help the livelihood of its local community.
+To me, it was an impressive feat how local officials have been pushing their tourism promotion efforts to help the livelihood of its local community.

-A landlocked area in the Philippines that borders Cagayan to the north and east, Abra and Ilocos Norte to the west, and Kalinga to the south, Apayao is naturally traversed by rivers and is home to a number of natural attractions frequented mostly by local backpackers.
+A landlocked area in the Philippines that borders Cagayan to the north and east, Abra and Ilocos Norte to the west, and Kalinga to the south, Apayao is naturally traversed by rivers and is home to several natural attractions frequented mostly by local backpackers.
 It is considered Cordillera’s last nature frontier because its people still maintain their peaceful coexistence with the natural environment.

-Our Media group and the rest of the Grand North Luzon Caravan participants have just visited the St. Philomene Church in the town of Alcala in the northern province of Cagayan, and our next stop was strategically the nearby municipality of Luna in Apayao.
-It was almost sundown when we arrived in the area and we proceeded to Lussok Cave Visitors Center for a late lunch and activity orientation.
+Our Media group and the rest of the Grand North Luzon Caravan participants have just visited the St. Philomene Church in the town of Alcala in the northern province of Cagayan.
+Our next stop was strategically the nearby municipality of Luna in Apayao.
+It was almost sundown when we arrived in the area, and we proceeded to Lussok Cave Visitors Center for a late lunch and activity orientation.